 - 2. The SAE standard grades oils by their viscosity. - 3.
 The API classification specifies the quality and performance rating of engine oils.
-Use SG or higher oils, excluding oils marked as "Energy Conserving" on the circular API service symbol.
+Use SG or higher oils, excluding oils marked as "Energy Conserving" or "Resource Conserving" on the circular API service symbol.